It's a good day when you have cake, and it's a better day when you have chocolate cake with rainbow sprinkles. Here's what's up:

 - sprinkles, for decorating (I used rainbow nonpareils

 - Preheat oven to 350ºF.
-Butter two 9″ cake pans and line bottoms with parchment rounds.
-Dust sides with cocoa and tap out excess.
+Prep two 9" cake pans by buttering the insides and lining the bottoms with parchment rounds.
+Dust the sides with cocoa and tap out any excess.

 - In the bowl of a stand mixer, whisk together the sugar, flour, cocoa powder, baking soda, and salt.
 Add buttermilk, butter, eggs, and vanilla and mix in on medium-low speed for about 3 minutes, stopping halfway to scrape down bowl (including bottom) and beater; batter should be very smooth when done.
 Add coffee and fold in with a rubber spatula until evenly combined.
 Note that the batter will be very liquidy.

 - Divide batter evenly between prepared pans and bake for 35-45 minutes, until a toothpick inserted into the center comes out clean or with just a few moist crumbs; cake edges should also be puling away from pan.